Freely-Given-org/Biblelator/Documentation/Installation.md

         of BibleOrgSys and Biblelator, you just have to do a "git pull" command on each of those folders.

-3. Create a folder for Biblelator.
+3. Create a folder for Biblelator -- we recommend the name BiblelatorFiles.
     If you want other uses on your computer to be able to use Biblelator, either create this folder somewhere public such as in Public Documents, or else change the permissions of the folder to allow other users to be able to read from it and write to it.
-    You can call the folder anything you like, but these instructions will assume that you just called it Biblelator.
+    You can call the folder anything you like, but these instructions will assume that you called it BiblelatorFiles.

-4. Install the Bible Organisational System inside the Biblelator folder.
+4. Install the Bible Organisational System inside the BiblelatorFiles folder.
     Open https://github.com/openscriptures/BibleOrgSys in a browser window.
     On the right-hand side of the page are links to either:
         a.
 Download BibleOrgSys with Git (using either HTTPS or SSH (if you have a GitHub account).
             This method allows easier updating to future development versions.
         b.
-Without Git, download the current version BibleOrgSys as a ZIP file and unzip the file in the Biblelator folder Either way, you should end up with a new folder called BibleOrgSys inside your Biblelator folder from step #3.
+Without Git, download the current version BibleOrgSys as a ZIP file and unzip the file in the BiblelatorFiles folder (then remove -master from the folder name).
+    Either way, you should end up with a new folder called BibleOrgSys inside your BiblelatorFiles folder from step #3.

-5. Install the Biblelator program inside the Biblelator folder.
+5. Install the Biblelator program inside the BiblelatorFiles folder.
     Open https://github.com/openscriptures/Biblelator in a browser window.
     On the right-hand side of the page are links to either:
         a.
 Download Biblelator with Git (using either HTTPS or SSH (if you have a GitHub account).
             This method allows easier updating to future development versions.
         b.
-Without Git, download the current version Biblelator as a ZIP file and unzip the file in the Biblelator folder Either way, you should end up with another folder called Biblelator inside your Biblelator folder from step #3.
+Without Git, download the current version Biblelator as a ZIP file and unzip the file in the BiblelatorFiles folder (then remove -master from the folder name).
+    Either way, you should end up with a new folder called Biblelator inside your BiblelatorFiles folder from step #3.

 6. Install OpenScriptures HebrewLexicon.